RobertEngen/lrts/README.md

     You should experiment here to find which brings the best performance for you.
 ```

 2. Define a service.
 Note: Generally a service should be some piece of independent parallel code that justifies the network overhead of sending it to another machine, the example we use here for simplicity is not such a case.
 Simply inherit from the `Service` class and encapsulate your desired code within the `run` method.
-From there, `lrts` will later take over, ensuring your code is executed on the optimal worker within the cluster.
+From there, `lrts` will later take over, ensuring your code is executed on the optimal worker within the cluster:
 ```python
 from __future__ import annotations from typing import Union, Any